 Is Calling a Living Donor Coordinator the only way to see if I'm eligible to give a kidney?

-You will be prompted to create an account where you'll answer questions about your health history.
 The questions on the form are the same questions you'd be asked if you called to speak with a Living Donor Coordinator over the phone.

 This process is strictly confidential and will not be shared with Barbara or her family.